-We are very pleased you have enrolled on the MSc Sustainability and Ecology (MSc SE) and look forward to welcoming you for your first module.
+I am very pleased you have enrolled on the MSc Sustainable Food and Natural Resources (MSc SFNR) and look forward to welcoming you for your first module.
 At CAT, you will benefit from our exceptional capabilities in the various fields of sustainability.
-We employ our own expert teaching staff and attract external lecturers and practitioners at the top of their fields to teach on our degrees.
+As well as our own expert teaching staff, we attract external lecturers and practitioners at the top of their fields to teach on our degrees.

-When at CAT either studying onsite or, if you are joining us via distance, you will be immersed in an institution where day-to-day sustainability thought and practice go hand-in-hand with academic learning.
+At CAT you will be immersed in sustainability technologies and engaged in day-to-day sustainability practice hand-in-hand with academic learning.
 It is an immersive and fertile experience to meet and talk with many people from different backgrounds and life experiences all addressing the same concerns in a convivial atmosphere.

-The CAT experience will enable you to engage with learning as well as take part in extra-curricular CAT activities such as working on the CAT site, writing blogs and articles for the web pages and our magazine Clean Slate, representing CAT at external events, feeding into the development of new programmes, and sharing your sustainability learning and real-world experiences as part of peer-learning.
+The CAT experience will enable you to engage with learning as well as take part in extra-curricular CAT activities including writing blogs and articles for the web pages and our magazine Clean Slate, representing CAT at external events, feeding into the development of new programmes, sharing your sustainability learning and real-world experiences as part of peer-learning, and even working on the CAT site.

-As a CAT graduate, you will have command of the knowledge, understanding and experience needed to go out and change the world to bring about ecological sustainability, be it through work in your community, the countryside, management of natural resources, or political and economic change.
-You will have access to existing and past students through the large network that makes up the CAT family.
-It is that CAT family this is empowered to bring about great change for the benefit of all.
+As a CAT graduate, you will have command of the knowledge, understanding and experience needed to go out and change the world to bring about sustainability, be it through work in your community, political and economic change, or management of natural resources, and you will have access to existing and past students through the large network that makes up the CAT family.